chrislowles/wordpress/README.md

 # wordpress
-the source code to my wordpress blog
+the source code to my wordpress blog (based on blankslate)